folio-org/ui-ld-folio-wrapper/README.md

 This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module designed for performing operations on a library's Linked Data resources.

-This module acts as an adapter for [ui-linked-data](https://github.com/folio-org/ui-linked-data) module.
-Essentially, most of the functionality of this module is defined there.
+This module serves as an adapter for the [ui-linked-data](https://github.com/folio-org/ui-linked-data) application.
+Essentially, most of the functionality of this module is defined in [ui-linked-data](https://github.com/folio-org/ui-linked-data).
+This module enables the [ui-linked-data](https://github.com/folio-org/ui-linked-data) application to run seamlessly within the FOLIO platform.

 ## Development